- Founders in the Cloud

 Big tradeshows – Most the of big shows are a lot of noise.
 Focus on smaller, niche events for customer discovery.

-Chief of Staff – Having help is important when you scale.
+Chief of Staff – Having help is important when you grow.
 However, you should be hiring people that make the product better at this stage.

 Interns – Can be a great source of talent.
-However onboarding takes time and is a productivity hit that you create for temporary resources.
+However onboarding takes time and is a productivity hit on the rest of the team as you invest in temporary resources.

-Brilliant jerks – Building a culture of collaborating together from the start is critical, but having jerks on the team blows that all up.
+Brilliant jerks – Building a culture of collaborating together from the start is critical, but keeping jerks on the team blows that up and slows down the team.

 Nepotism – Some successful startups had founding teams with family or spouses.
-When you hire family though, beware of the culture dynamics.
+When you hire family though, beware of toxic culture dynamics.

 Not my job attitudes – You need teammates that willingly roll up their sleeves and do.
 Saying it’s “not my job” is an attitude killer.